 Check the created screenshot.png, adjust the crop-* values till the grabbed input has no black borders left.
 Then put the calibrated values into your /etc/hyperion.config.json file.

 Screenshot from my USB grabber input, I was able to get rid of the upper and lower borders by adjusting the cropTop and cropBottom values.
-The green lines are most likely from the incomplete driver for my grabber.
+I was able to get rid of the green lines after increasing “frameDecimation” to 8 but then a lot of frames were skipped and the LED’s were out of sync to the moving picture.
+So I set it back to 2.

 // After you have checked the screenshots and configured your cropping values, start hyperion with the internal v4l2 grabber again